TAFIM: Targeted Adversarial Attacks against Facial Image Manipulations: Results

-\paragraph{Multiple Manipulation Models} We can use the same model to simultaneously protect against multiple manipulation models by color-coding the manipulation targets for different models.
+\textbf{Multiple Manipulation Models.} We leverage manipulation-specific perturbations as priors and combine them using attention-based fusion to generate a single perturbation to protect against multiple manipulations at the same time.
+As a baseline, we also compare against a model trained directly for all manipulation methods combined without manipulation-specific priors or attention.
+We notice that this setup is unable to produce optimal perturbations due to absence of prior information from manipulation-specific perturbations which provide the most optimal perturbations to produce predefined manipulation targets.
+We color-code the manipulation targets with different colors for different manipulation models.
 This protection technique has an advantage over simple disruption since it gives more information about which technique was used to manipulate the image.
-For the sake of simplicity, we conduct experiments with two methods: self-reconstruction with solid white image as the manipulation target and face-swapping with solid blue image as target.
-Visual results for style-mixing and face-swapping are shown in Fig.~\ref{fig:multiple_targets_blue}, and the performance graph is visualized in Fig.~\ref{fig:perf_graph_multiple_targets}.
-Our combined model performs well without significant degradation when handling multiple manipulation methods.
+We conduct experiments with three different state-of-the-art methods: pSp~\cite{richardson2021encoding} with solid white image as the manipulation target, SimSwap~\cite{ChenCNG20} with solid blue image as target and StyleClip~\cite{Patashnik2021ICCV} with solid red as target image.
+Visual results and performance graph comparison are shown in Fig.~\ref{fig:qualitative_multiple}.
+Our combined model with attention produces more effective results than without attention baseline, and without any significant degradation compared to manipulation-specific baselines when handling multiple manipulation at the same time.

-\paragraph{Runtime Comparison} We compare run-time performance against state-of-the-art in Tab.~\ref{tab:timing_comp}.
-I-FGSM~\cite{Kurakin2017AdversarialML} and I-PGD~\cite{Madry2018TowardsDL} optimize for perturbation patterns for each image individually at run time; hence they are orders of magnitude slower than our method that only requires a single forward pass of our conditional generative neural network.
-We believe this makes our method ideally suited to real-time scenarios, even on mobile hardware.

-\paragraph{Limitations} Even though our work is much faster than existing methods and can protect against multiple manipulation models simultaneously, we believe that there are still many ways to improve.
-In this work, we examined our method and other baselines in the white-box setting; i.e., we assume that we have detailed knowledge of the manipulation models and their parameters.
-However, in real-life scenarios the manipulation model might not be known, thus making it difficult to train the protection model directly.
-In these scenarios, black-box techniques could be leveraged, for instance, by learning the substitute model~\cite{Papernot2017PracticalBA}.